Starry Skies Family Campby Naomi, June 26th 2014

 Added to the fact that it’s set in a beautiful country estate, nestled between the Brecon Beacons and the Black Mountains, in the beautiful Monnow Valley on the Welsh Borders, and you have an ideal family holiday!

-Brought to you by the award winning production team behind family-friendly Shambala Festival, they promise Starry Skies will be the “perfect family camping holiday” with a stunning location, plenty of activities, top notch facilities, an affordable price and the laid back festival vibe Shambala is famous for.
+Brought to you by the award winning production team behind family-friendly Shambala Festival, they have set up Starry Skies as the “perfect family camping holiday” with a stunning location, plenty of activities, top notch facilities, an affordable price and the laid back festival vibe Shambala is famous for.

-The Giant Tipi Centre Camp will be at the heart of the site with organised activities and live entertainment throughout the day so families aren’t at the mercy of our unpredictable British weather!
-The Giant Tipi programme will feature live entertainment programmed by Shambala Festival, a wide range of workshops, kids’ breakfast club and stories and cocoa before bedtime, The Starry Skies Cinema Club and much more.
+The Giant Tipi Centre Camp is at the heart of the site with organised activities and live entertainment throughout the day so families aren’t at the mercy of our unpredictable British weather!
+The Giant Tipi programme features live entertainment programmed by Shambala Festival, a wide range of workshops, kids’ breakfast club and stories and cocoa before bedtime, The Starry Skies Cinema Club and much more.

 Starry Skies campers can expect lots of attention to detail to make the site really special; think pre-built campfires, fresh bread and croissants delivered to your tent in the morning and dressing up boxes dotted around the site.
 There will also be luxury yurts for hire, hot showers, wheelbarrows for transporting camping gear and lots of communal undercover areas with cushions and rugs.

 With a capacity of only 250 families, Starry Skies will be an intimate affair, providing the perfect opportunity for kids to roam free in nature and enjoy an impressive array of organised activities including green den building, tree climbing, bushcraft skills, forest school, wild swimming, farm tours, storytelling in the woods, natural art and crafts, star gazing and cookery lessons.